aldensiol/Gobbler/README.md

 A detailed list of parameters can be found here: https://github.com/marella/ctransformers

 ## 3. Generating responses from prompts
 We first construct our prompt and ensure that it is in a particular format.
 After that, we call the prompt as a input to the LLM.
-And, wow, you will see your responses according to the prompt!

 ```python
 example_prompt = """